windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 We will use the array of issues in more than one component, so it would be a good idea to query the data once and pass it to the individual components later.
-This can be achieved by Background scripts.
+This can be achieved by Background runnables.

-1. Click `Add` next to the `Background scripts` label on the bottom left side.
+1. Click `Add` next to the `Background runnables` label on the bottom left side.
 2. Make sure the new script is selected and choose `Deno` as the language.
 3. Name the script `Load Issues`.
 4. Paste in the following code: